 Clearly, you’re kid has to be old enough to “get it” before you use this trick.
 But it’s been really effective with Abram so far!

 We haven’t actually done this yet, because I’m terrified for my son to find out that he has that much control over his urine.
-BUT a ton of boy moms swear by dropping a cheerio into the toilet, and having your son try to “hit” the cheerio with his pee.
+BUT a ton of boy moms drop a cheerio into the toilet, and have their son try to “hit” the cheerio with his pee.

 I mean, you’ve got to give it to moms in the creativity department.